enkidevs/curriculum/lua/lua-core/tables-in-lua-i/more-data-types-in-lua.md

 ---
 ## Content

-In addition to the data types mentioned earlier, such as numbers, strings, and booleans, Lua supports a few other data types as well.
+In addition to the data types mentioned earlier, such as numbers, strings, and booleans, Lua supports *a few other data types as well.*

-These are Tables, Maps/Dictionaries, Sets, Arrays, and Matrices.
+These are **Tables**, **Maps/Dictionaries**, **Sets**, **Arrays**, and **Matrices**.

 > Maps/Dictionaries, Sets, Arrays, and Matrices are all a type of Table.

+> 💬 How do you think we can use these data types to optimize our code?
+Comment down what you think!

+---

+## Practice

+Maps/Dictionaries, Sets, Arrays, and Matrices are all a type of ???

+- Table
+- Variable
+- Boolean
+- Arithmetics